marisalieb/outfit-oracle/README.md

 #

-Based on these rules the items will be paired or grouped together
+Based on these rules the items will be paired or grouped together.

-These items are supposed to represent a range of clothing items, so a loose, upper garment could be a jumper; or a tight lower garment could be a pair of trousers etc
+These items are supposed to represent a range of clothing items, so a loose, upper garment could be a jumper; or a tight, lower garment could be a pair of trousers, etc.